 Is a flat fee MLS legal?

 States and territories with minimum service mandates include AL, DC, ID, IL, IN, IA, KS, MO, OR, TX, UT, WA, WV.
-Additionally, DE, FL, NV, NM, OH, PA, TN, and WI have minimum service legislation but give consumers the option to waive these requirements if they choose to work with a flat fee MLS service.
+Additionally, DE, FL, NV, NM, OH, PA, TN, and WI have minimum service legislation but allow consumers to waive these requirements if they choose to work with a flat fee MLS service.

-Do you need to use a flat fee MLS listing service to get your home on Zillow?
+Do you need a flat fee MLS listing service to get your home on Zillow?

 No. You can post your home for sale by owner (FSBO) on Zillow for free without working with a real estate agent or paying an MLS listing service to list your home for you.